pds-data-dictionaries/PDS-Data-Dictionaries.github.io/_sources/development/ldd-update.rst.txt

 4. Push Updates To Github
 +++++++++++++++++++++++++++

-Once the LDD Steward has completed the necessary changes to the IngestLDD, a Pull Request (TBD link) is then created in the applicable LDD repository.
+Once the LDD Steward has completed the necessary changes to the IngestLDD, a Pull Request (PR) (TBD link) is then created in the applicable LDD repository.
 When creating the Pull Request, sufficient documentation and details need to be provided in order to sufficiently describe the change and the rationale for LDD Change Control Board (link TBD) review.

+Additionally, by generating a PR on the IngestLDD updates, the system will automatically run LDDTool to generate the schemas, schematrons, and other default LDDTool outputs.
+See the :doc:`LDD Update and Build Tutorial </support/tutorials>`

 5. LDD Change Control Board Approval